clk-project/clk/README.md

     Hello world

 This actually does not tell you much why clk is so awesome.
-I try in [rationale](#orgfd228c8) to explain why clk started to exist, the [use cases](./doc/use_cases) try to show real life examples of situations where clk shines.
+I try in [rationale](#7857f3bb-e4c7-4bad-9e27-ea48bf808a44) to explain why clk started to exist.
+The [use cases](./doc/use_cases) try to show real life examples of situations where clk shines.
+To get more, take a look at the [documentation](./doc).

-<a id="orgfd228c8"></a>
+<a id="7857f3bb-e4c7-4bad-9e27-ea48bf808a44"></a>

 # Rationale